 The use of group work in the classroom is another way joint actualization is implemented.
-Although the teacher still remains the controller, the pupils, in a group context, search for relationships and solutions to the problem.
+Although the teacher remains the controller, the pupils, in a group context, search for relationships and solutions to the problem.
 This joint thinking and doing with fellow pupils, where the teacher plays the role of organizer and controller [checker], is a joint or collective actualization of the teaching relationship.

 (c) Self-actualization of teaching relationships.
-A pupil is someone who wants to become someone himself.
-This basic human attitude compels a teacher to provide opportunities for his pupils to themselves achieve in the subject matter area.
+A pupil is someone who wants to become someone him/herself.
+This basic human attitude compels a teacher to provide opportunities for his/her pupils to themselves achieve in the subject matter area.
 The functionalizing aim [phase] of each lesson specifically is attuned to this self-achievement.
 Doing things oneself is very prominent in this teaching relationship.
 Each pupil is active as an individual practicing the subject matter contents and acquiring an understanding of them.
 Of course, when needed, the more dependent pupils can rely on the support of the teacher.
 This teaching situation is schematized as follows:

-The teacher is represented as being parallel to the pupil and content because his function mainly is to organize, control, and evaluate.
-However, if necessary, he gives help and support at any time to pupils with their assignments.
-Also, since he is in a parallel "position", he either can give individual help to pupils or repeat explanations of difficult aspects of the content.
-When this occurs, his teaching function changes and so does the teaching relationship and situation.
+The teacher is represented as being parallel to the pupils and contents because his/her function mainly is to organize, control [i.e., check] and evaluate.
+However, if necessary, he/she gives help and support at any time to pupils with their assignments.
+Also, since he/she is in a parallel "position", he/she either can give individual help to pupils or repeat explanations of difficult aspects of the content.
+When this occurs, his/her teaching function changes, and so does the teaching relationship and situation.

-Self-actualization refers to an individual activity where each pupil achieves something for himself.
+Self-actualization refers to an individual activity where each pupil achieves something for him/herself.